Car sharing and car pooling

-When you also use your car privately and your rental income does not exceed NOK 10,000 during the year, you will not have to pay any tax on the rental payments you receive.
-The same will apply if you hire out the vehicle either privately or through an agent (an app or online service such as nabobil.no, gomore.com, etc.).
+When you use your car privately and your rental income does not exceed NOK 10,000 during the year, you do not have to pay tax on the rental income.
+It makes no difference whether you rent out the vehicle privately or through an agent (an app or online service such as nabobil.no or gomore.com).

-If the rental income exceeds NOK 10,000, it must be declared in the tax return.
+If the rental income exceeds NOK 10,000, it must be declared in the tax return as income.

-You do not need to pay tax if you only carry passengers with the intention of covering your expenses (petrol expenses, etc.).
-Using a vehicle in this way will not generally be considered to be commercial activity.
+You do not have to pay tax if you only carry passengers with the intention of just covering your expenses (fuel expenses, etc.).
+Generally, using a vehicle in this way is not considered commercial activity.

-You will have to pay tax if you receive tips for the journey which in reality constitute payment for the trip.
+You'll have to pay tax if you receive tips for the journey that in reality constitute payment for the trip.
 The income will then be taxable.
-If you carry passengers, consideration must be given to whether or not the activity constitutes taxable activity.
+If you carry passengers, you must consider whether or not the activity constitutes taxable activity.
 As regards tax, the question is whether the carrying of passengers constitutes taxable activity or a tax-free hobby.
-See the Tax ABC for more information.
-If you are unsure, you can always contact us via email.

 To determine when an activity is a hobby or commercial activity, a specific assessment must be carried out to determine whether the activity:

-• is carried on at the business’s own expense and risk
+- is carried on at your own expense and risk

-• is aimed at having a particular duration.
+- is aimed at having a certain duration.

 Depreciation and maintenance

-ANSWER: In business, the car must be capitalised and depreciated (not a direct deduction).
-The rate for depreciation is 20% per year, but initial depreciation of 30% may be implemented for the first year.
+In a business, the car must be capitalised and depreciated (not a direct deduction).
+See the rates for depreciations.

-ANSWER: Expenses for maintenance can be deducted, as can fuel, oil and insurance, for example.
+Expenses for maintenance may be deducted, as can for instance fuel, oil and insurance.
 Decreases in value are governed by the rules concerning depreciation.
-If the vehicle is also used privately, a benefit for private use must be calculated which will reduce the deduction (“reversal for private use”).
+If the car is also used privately, a benefit for private use must be calculated that will reduce the deduction (“reversal for private use”).
 Deductions will only be relevant if the income is taxable.

-ANSWER: If you decide to make Uber driving your main business, you must follow the general tax and reporting rules that apply to businesses.
-The general rule will then be that the income from the driving is taxable from the first krone, and the costs associated with the driving will also be deductible.
-You will be entitled to deductions for fuel, insurance, annual motor vehicle tax, etc. under the normal rules.
-If you also use the vehicle privately, the deduction will be reduced.
+If you decide to make driving (for instance via Uber or similar services) your main source of income, you must follow the general tax and reporting rules that apply to businesses.
+The general rule will then be that the income from the driving is taxable from the first krone, and the expenses associated with the driving will be deductible.
+You’ll be entitled to deductions for fuel, insurance, etc. under the general rules.
+If you use the car privately, the deduction will be reduced.